Terms & Conditions

 Standards for submitting manuscripts for publication

-Authors of manuscripts containing results of original research should correctly describe the work they have done and its objective significance.
+Authors should accurately describe their research methodology and clearly articulate the significance of their findings.
 The manuscript should accurately present the main data used as evidence.
 Each manuscript should contain sufficient detail and references so that others can reproduce the work done.
 Falsifications or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Access to and storage of data

-When submitting a manuscript to the editorial office, authors may be required to provide the source data from their research with the manuscript for the purposes of the peer review process, and they should be prepared to make this data publicly available if practicable.
-In any case, they should be able to provide access to this data to other competent persons for a period of at least 10 years after publication, provided that the confidentiality of the participants is protected and the legal rights of the owner of the data permit its disclosure.
+When submitting a manuscript to the editorial office, authors may be required to provide the source data from their research with the manuscript for the peer review process, and they should be prepared to make this data publicly available if practicable.
+In any case, they should be able to provide access to this data to other competent persons for at least 10 years after publication, provided that the confidentiality of the participants is protected and the legal rights of the owner of the data permit its disclosure.

 Originality or plagiarism